 In the adjacent section of the spreadsheet (after you press the F9 key) you will see at what level of salary your salary/ company tax is most efficient.

-To download the Tax Calculators subscribe to our Free Tips and Tricks Newsletter at the bottom of this page.
+To download the Tax Calculators subscribe to our Free Tips and Tricks Newsletter in the right hand side sidebar of this page.
 On the subsequent ‘Thank You’ page your will find the file.
 You are welcome to unsubscribe if we can’t help you but we guarantee that the Excel tips and tricks we provide will save you hours in your normal workday.